mzivic7/endcord/README.md

 This happens with `Alt+Key` keybindings, but may happen with other modifiers too.
 That happens because terminal emulators translate pressed keys with non-Latin keyboard layouts to Unicode.
 So when `ALT+B` is pressed, but Greek layout is used, endcord will receive `ALT+β`.
 But this also means that it can be added to keybinding config, instead byte, provide character itself eg.: `β` or `ALT+β`.
 See [keybinding](#keybinding) for instructions on how to add multiple keybindings for same action.

+### If some keybindings still dont work
+Its probably terminal emulator sending different key codes than those in default settings.
+Check this by running endcord with `-k` or `--keybinding` to start keybinding resolver.
+Then press key combination and see printed code.
+Put this code in settings to use it.
+This mostly happens with `Ctrl+Arrow` and `Alt+Arrow` combinations, on some non-standard terminal emulators like kitty or cmder.

 ### No colors in headless Linux tty
 If there are no colors in Linux tty (but there should be), endcord can run inside [fbterm](https://salsa.debian.org/debian/fbterm).